 The discrimination seems to be declining year over year as tattoo popularity grows.
 Groups like STAPAW are using public awareness and pressure to move things along faster in areas where labor availability alone isn’t enough.
 This is reducing tattoos in the workplace discrimination over time.

 Are There Downsides to Tattoos in the Workplace?

 Yes, there are tattoos in the workplace pros and cons.
 One con is that some customers still think of them and other unique body modifications as automatically offensive, so they may complain.
 However, this is often offset by the fact that some of today’s best talent sports ink and good talent helps a company grow and stay strong.

 - More and more people have tattoos – especially millennials

 - Employers are being forced to be more accepting of body art because being too restrictive makes it too hard to obtain high-quality employees

 - Although there may still be some stigma surrounding workplace tattoos, it is often offset by professional demeanor, qualifications, and work effort

-- It’s in most companies’ best interests to allow tattoos anyway.
+- With the evolution of tattoo popularity, it’s in most companies’ best interests to allow tattoos anyway.